ZakirG/generative-daw/README.md

 ## Overview

 This webapp provides a suite of tools for randomized music composition.
-The app is meant to be used as an assistive tool by producers and vocalists for the rapid generation and evaluation of compositions that match user-applied stylistic constraints.
+It is meant to be used for the rapid generation and evaluation of compositions that conform to user-applied stylistic constraints.

 In contrast with similar generative tools out there, this application does not apply machine learning algorithms to generate music.
 Instead, constraints from classical music theory are used to create random compositions that are musically sensible.
 After editing the result to taste, the MIDI file can be downloaded and loaded into a conventional DAW like Logic Pro X or FL.